MartinVerges/womolin-waterlevel/README.md

 # License

-rv-smart-tanksensor (c) by Martin Verges.
+womolin.tanklevel (c) by Martin Verges.

-rv-smart-tanksensor is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This Project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.